 It not only brings you closer to the feelings and desires, fears, wishes, dreams of your child.
 It also connects you with the soul, the source, the basis and your life mission of your child and vice versa.
 Your child gets to know you, trust you and grow together from the playful inner child.
 You learn to look at the world from a different point of view through your child.

 Let it flow, connect with each other and discover what you can do together.

-"Being yourself is a daydreaming must".
+"Being yourself is a daydream must".

 After which you go together to see how long the Teddy Bear can be quiet! ...
-Have your child answer how long the Teddy Bear can be quiet and what the Teddy Bear does? ...
+Let your child answer how long the Teddy Bear can be quiet and what the Teddy Bear does? ...